 The Himalayan Trust is a direct legacy of the British 1953 Everest expedition that put Sir Edmund Hillary and Sherpa Tenzing Norgay on the summit of Everest.

-Without the support of the Sherpas, Everest wouldn’t have been climbed, and Sir Edmund wouldn’t have had half as much fun climbing in the Himalayas following Everest as well.
-It was Sir Edmund Hillary and his NZ companion George Lowe who first felt a compulsion to give something back to the Sherpas who had so enriched their lives.
-Sir Edmund Hillary’s vision led to the first support for the Everest region.
+Without the support of the Sherpas, Everest wouldn’t have been climbed, and Sir Ed wouldn’t have had half as much fun climbing in the Himalayas following Everest as well.
+It was Sir Edmund Hillary and his NZ companion George Lowe who first felt compelled to give something back to the Sherpas who had so enriched their lives.
+Sir Ed’s vision led to the first support for the Everest region.